Hebrew source: הקפאת ביציות

 For more information and for a listing of invitro fertilization units that the Ministry of Health has approved for cryopreservation of eggs, see the Ministry of Health English Website

-- The Ministry of Health allows women to have their eggs frozen in order to preserve them for future use.
+The Ministry of Health allows women to have their eggs frozen in order to preserve their fertility and can be thawed and fertilized in the future.

-- The process is intended for women for whom medical treatments or other medical circumstances are liable to impact their fertility, as well as women between the ages of 30 and 41 are entitled to fertility treatment even without a medical reason.
+- The process is intended for women for whom medical treatments or other medical circumstances are liable to impact their fertility, and for women between the ages of 30 and 41 who are interested in fertility preservation even without a medical reason.

 Who is Eligible?